angular/angular/aio/content/guide/third-party-lib.md

 - `dependencies`: here go all the other libraries yours depends on when being used.
 A good way to figure out these is to go through your library source code (in `src/lib` **only**) and list all the libraries there.
-- `devDependencies`: libraries that you need while developing, testing and building your app go here.
+- `devDependencies`: libraries that you need while developing, testing and building your library go here.
 When a user installs your library, these won't be installed.
-Users don't need to develop, build or test your library, they just need to run it. your app.
+Users don't need to develop, build or test your library, they just need to run it.
 - `peerDependencies`: these are similar to `dependencies` since your library expects them to be there at runtime.
 The difference is that you don't want to install a new version of these, but instead use